nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   - Task Name can be any alphanumeric value (containing only alphabets and / or numbers)
   - Task progress is a percentage value indicating how much of the task is done
   - Task deadline is indicated by a date and time with format *DD-MM-YYYY hh:mm:ss*
+  - Deadline can be set to be in the past (in case the user wants to log finished tasks for the completeness of project management)

 Example: `addtask tn/Do User Guide tp/30 td/29-02-2020 00:00:00` creates a task named Do User Guide, 30% completed, and has a deadline of 29th Feb 2020, midnight.